Brands Win on Experience

 Achieving a product-market fit may include testing products with new groups of consumers, or making tweaks to the product offering to better meet the needs of the market.
 Ultimately, this process will provide clarity, shared vision, and deeper understanding of the customers you’re designing experiences for.

-Remove Friction
+Removing Friction

 When customers have a negative experience, brands have a lot to lose.
 59% of customers say that they’ll walk away from a company after several bad experiences, according to a study by pwc.
 In order to build great customer experiences, removing friction and continuous optimization are essential.
 By identifying areas to improve, we can design better experiences that address the issues customers are having.